cabloy/cabloy/docs/5.0/readme-ioc.en-US.md

 2. ESM: From the current trend, front frameworks have been ESM-enabled throughout the entire chain, but most backend frameworks are still Commonjs.
 Even egg3 is still Commonjs.
 Because egg's positioning is still a meta-framework, CabolyJS5.0 has developed a fully ESM-enabled business modularization system on the basis of egg (the specific mechanism of ESM on top of Commonjs is described in another article)

 ## II.
-A more elegant ts inversion of control strategy than nestjs
+A more elegant ts ioc strategy than nestjs

 TS-based backend frameworks typically provide dependency containers to achieve inversion of control.
 There are two strategies for inversion of control: dependency injection and dependency lookup.
 CabloyJS5.0 supports both of them, and with the help of module scoping, makes the code for dependency lookup more concise and efficient.
 Here are a few examples of features: